cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

 There are two types of Local Redirect Policies supported.
 When traffic for a Kubernetes service needs to be redirected, use the `ServiceMatcher` type.
 The service needs to be of type ``clusterIP``.
-When traffic matching IP address and layer port/protocol, that doesn't belong to any Kubernetes service, needs to be redirected, use the `AddressMatcher` type.
+When traffic matching IP address and port/protocol, that doesn't belong to any Kubernetes service, needs to be redirected, use the `AddressMatcher` type.

 The policies can be gated by Kubernetes Role-based access control (RBAC)